Denis-Tsvetanov/SDC/SDC - Segmented projects/AdvancedLaneFinderJob/writeup_report.md

 7. Warp the detected lane boundaries back onto the original image,
 8. Display lane boundaries and numerical estimation of lane curvature and vehicle position,
 9. Run pipeline in a video.

-## Development order

-0. First I ordered the known functions from all the lessons in the code
-1. However I have connected them improperly and used for loops, which caused data not to be passed from block to block.
-2. Analyzed known issues and separated steps into functions, making sure each one was called properly.
-3. Added missing pieces of code like sanity checks, class used for video and more.

 ### Step 0: Import and initialize the packages needed in the project